 Please comment on the postings you read, and the postings of other readers.
 I ask only that you maintain a civil and professional demeanor.

 About DaveDave Gordon is an experienced portfolio, program, and project manager.
-Lately, he has been managing SaaS implementation projects for Workday partners.
+Lately, he has been managing human capital management transformation projects for global firms.
 Over the last 30 years, he has worked in nearly every IT discipline, for a variety of organizations.
-He’s managed software development projects, SaaS, ERP and other packaged software implementations, and business process outsourcing projects in over 20 states, four Canadian provinces, Spain, and the UK.
+He’s managed software development projects, SaaS, ERP and other packaged software implementations, and business process outsourcing projects in over 20 states, four Canadian provinces, Australia, Spain, and the UK.
 You can contact him at: firstname.lastname@example.org.

 Dave holds a BS in Business and an MS in Information Technology, specializing in Project Management.
 He also holds the Project Management Professional (PMP) credential, the Certified Scrum Master (CSM) credential, the Senior Professional in Human Resources (SPHR) credential, the Global Professional in Human Resources (GPHR) credential,and the Certified Employee Benefits Specialist (CEBS) credential.

 In his spare time, Dave enjoys wildlife and landscape photography, and plays guitar, dobro, mandolin, and several other musical instruments.
 Dave and his wife, Lien, an accomplished water color artist, live in Las Vegas, Nevada.